IS THE HERETIC WITHIN THE DIOCESE OF ORANGE DEACON FRANK CHAVEZ?

 odds with Catholic Church doctrines.
 A simple church parishioner has personally

-observed the following events over the last four years.
+observed the following events over the last several years.

 1) Frank Chavez is preaching Marxist liberation